-- One episode of MacGyver featured the tampering with brakes version as an excuse for the title character to repair a moving vehicle.
+- The MacGyver (1985) episode "The Enemy Within" featured the tampering with brakes version as an excuse for the title character to repair a moving vehicle.

 - In the Midsomer Murders episode "Death of the Slow Lane", one of the murders was committed by shearing through the steering linkage on a car, causing it to crash while going round a sharp bend.